lshAlgorithm/configure/basic/fedora.md

 ```

 # Extension
+* Time-zone problem: use `timedatectl set-local-rtc 1 --adjust-system-clock` to replace default `UTC`(universal time) with local time.
+   * You can check the info with `timedatectl status`
 * hide the top-bar: [gnome extension](https://extensions.gnome.org/extension/545/hide-top-bar/)
 * LibreOffice: `sudo dnf install LibreOffice`, to have ps-like, word-like, excel-like software
 * Stacer: `sudo dnf install stacer`, to have monitor on your device